xicato/xig-documentation/api_doc.md

 * **Data Parameters:**

   Required:
-    * In the body: A list of JSON objects, each having the following structure:
+    * In the body: A list of up to 32 JSON objects, each having the following structure:
     ```
     { "sceneNumber" : Integer, 0 < n < 65535
     , "intensity" : Float, 0.0 <= m <= 100.0